Diversity, Equity, Inclusion and Justice (DEIJ)

 A year ago, States Newsroom committed to doing more.
 Since then, we have:

 - Launched this webpage where are values can be accessed

-- Maintain a DEIJ committee that reviews organization practices and advises leadership on steps States Newsroom can take to implement values of diversity and equity
+- Maintained a DEIJ committee to advise the organization’s leadership on steps it can take to further actualize values of diversity and equity

 Want to level up your political journalism game?
 Interested in advancing your journalism skills to better report on how state policy decisions are impacting your community?
 Apply for the States Newsroom Fellowship: a summer program that places students and early-career journalists with our affiliate newsrooms across the country.